bytefish/bytefish.de/blog/numpy_performance.md

 2011-09-30 14:29:40,337 - facerec.models.LBP - DEBUG - time to compute patterns took=0.269666 seconds
 </pre>

 By vectorizing the code we can use the [Local Binary Patterns](http://www.scholarpedia.org/article/Local_Binary_Patterns) without going to C and stay with our familiar NumPy syntax.
+While it was easy to vectorize the code in this example, it may not be trivial for complicated algorithms.
+But we can still do faster with the tools NumPy and SciPy have, and don't need to vectorize the code.

-We can still do faster with the tools NumPy and SciPy have. **Beware!** Things get a little bit tough to debug from here on.
+**Beware!** Things get a little bit tough to debug from here on.
 By using [scipy.weave](http://docs.scipy.org/doc/scipy/reference/tutorial/weave.html) you can either use [weave.blitz](http://docs.scipy.org/doc/scipy/reference/tutorial/weave.html) or [weave.inline](http://docs.scipy.org/doc/scipy/reference/tutorial/weave.html) to weave C/C++ code into your program.
 Our code is rather easy for [blitz](http://www.oonumerics.org/blitz), because it only has to translate our NumPy ranges into ``blitz::Range`` objects:

 ```python
 from scipy import weave